Zeta115/RPG-tutorial-creation/docs/index.md

-Your main objective to achieve easy to win battles is go for the hold up mode, in this mode all enemies are downed and you have 3 options, but there's only 2 usefull ones, those being:
+Your main objective to win battles is go for the hold up mode,to acces this mode all enemies have to be downed and you have 3 options, but there's only 2 usefull ones as the third one only returns you to batle state, those other 2 being:

 - All Out attack.